People's Instinctive Travels and the Paths of Rhythm: Retrospect

 John Bush of AllMusic said "Restless and ceaselessly imaginative, Tribe perhaps experimented too much on their debut, but they succeeded at much of it, certainly enough to show much promise as a new decade dawned".
-Spin magazine wrote "following in the ground-breaking footsteps of their Native Tongues brethren, Tribe's laid-back debut had no heavy handed political or battle raps, just youthful exuberance and playfully goofy lyrics.
-While praising the album's production and lyricism, Pitchforks Kris Ex called it "clean and focused", and credited it for showcasing the group as "whimsical yet grounded in reality".
-He went on to write "all these many years later People's Instinctive Travels and the Paths of Rhythm is more than a nostalgia artifact.
+Thomas Golianopoulos of Spin wrote that "following in the ground-breaking footsteps of their Native Tongues brethren, Tribe's laid-back debut had no heavy handed political or battle raps, just youthful exuberance and playfully goofy lyrics".
+Praising its production and lyricism, Kris Ex, writing for Pitchfork, credited the album for showcasing the group as "whimsical yet grounded in reality" with its "clean and focused" quality.
+He went on to write that "all these many years later People's Instinctive Travels and the Paths of Rhythm is more than a nostalgia artifact.
 It's a worthy listen, not because of what it was, but because of what it is".
 Dave Heaton of PopMatters called the album "brilliant" and said it was "an introduction to Q-Tip's talent."
 In his 5th edition of Encyclopedia of Popular Music, Colin Larkin rated the album three stars and called it "eclectic and self-consciously jokey".